mvulf/classedu2024-advctrl/homework/hw1/README.md

 ## Homework 1 Overview

-The repository is designed for the "Advanced Control Methods-2024" course.
+The homework is designed for the "Advanced Control Methods-2024" course.
 It includes:

 - Demonstrative code for the [inverted pendulum system](https://regelum.aidynamic.io/systems/inv_pendulum/), its modified version with friction, and various controllers.
 - A set of [practical tasks](#practical-tasks) for students to implement.

 The controllers, all featuring an energy-based component for swing-up, transition to a PD regulator after the pendulum reaches a critical angle.
-The repository features the following energy-based controllers:
+The homework features the following energy-based controllers:

 - Basic version without friction compensation.
 - Enhanced version with friction compensation.